Emergency Program Leadership and Documentation Review

 Leadership And Communication

-Leadership questions are rarely about title.
-They are about influence, consistency, and follow-through.
-A CHST may need to stop unsafe work, coach a supervisor, brief a crew, involve workers in a JHA, report a trend to management, or verify that a subcontractor corrected a repeated issue.
-Strong leadership answers are specific and respectful.
-They avoid ignoring the problem, blaming workers without analysis, or accepting production pressure as a reason to bypass controls.
+Leadership questions are rarely about title; they are about influence, consistency, and follow-through.
+A CHST may stop unsafe work, coach a supervisor, brief a crew, involve workers in a JHA, report a trend to management, or verify a subcontractor corrected a repeated issue.
+Strong answers are specific and respectful and avoid ignoring the problem, blaming workers without analysis, or accepting production pressure as a reason to bypass controls.
+Communication must match the audience: a superintendent needs trend data and schedule impact, a crew needs a clear task-specific control, a new worker needs demonstration and observation, and a subcontractor needs contract expectations and documented follow-up.

-Final Review Method
+Escalation And Final Method

 Test Your Knowledge